 This does NOT affect the total particles rendered at render time!

 Changing this value will alter the size of the displayed particles in the viewport.
 Increasing it can be useful to visualise very small particles more easily.
 Note that this does NOT affect the particle radius or scale, it is simply an editor display feature.
 Note that this feature does not work with the Dots or Lines display types.

 If you select the 'Circle (Filled)' display type, you can use this setting to specify the number of segments in the filled circle.
 A smaller number will result in a faster editor display.
 This is only a viewport setting and does not affect the rendered result.

 Only used with the 'Circle (Filled)' display type.
 It causes an outline to be drawn around the circle.
-By default this outline is a white line, but you can change it by clicking the little black arrow next to the 'Draw Outline' table.
+By default this outline is a white line, but you can change it by clicking the little arrow next to the 'Draw Outline' table.
 These parameters then become available:

 The colour of the outline.

 In earlier versions of X-Particles, the filled circle outline was always the same shade as but slightly darker than the circle itself.
 You can now alter that setting with this parameter.
 By default it is set to 0.8, which gives the same result as previously.
 You can increase or decrease this value to alter the brightness of the outline.

 Only used if you select 'Sphere' or 'Circle (Filled)' as the particle type.